Black House Spider

 Identification

-Black House and Grey House Spiders belong to the Family Desidae.
-Other species of Badumna are found throughout Australia.
+The Black House Spider belongs to the family Desidae.
+Related species are found throughout Australia.

-The Black House Spider (Badumna insignis) is a dark robust spider, with the female being larger than the male.
+The Black House Spider (Badumna insignis) is a dark robust spider, with grey hairs usually visible on the carapace.
+Females are larger than males but there is a great range in adult sizes.
 The carapace and legs are dark brown to black, and the abdomen is charcoal grey with a dorsal pattern of white markings (sometimes indistinct).
-The Grey House Spider (Badumna longinquus) is a slightly smaller (14mm) species with a greyish carapace and grey-brown banded legs.

-The webs of Black House Spiders have a 'funnel-like' shape, which is sometimes misunderstood as a Funnel-web Spider web.
-However, the two spiders are not at all similar in appearance, size or life history.
-The retreat of a true Funnel-web Spider is often less funnel-like and is usually a burrow in the ground.
-Some funnel webs have burrows in tree-trunk crevices but their web entrances are disguised with detritus (eg, bark) particles embedded in the silk, whereas the silk of Badumna webs is clean.
+The web structure includes one or more 'funnel-like' entrances to the spider’s retreat, which is sometimes misunderstood as a Funnel-web Spider web.
+However, Black House Spiders are not at all related to Australian funnel-webs, nor similar in appearance, size or life history.
+The retreat of a true Australian Funnel-web Spider (famiy Atracidae) is usually less funnel-like and is often a burrow in the ground.
+Common Southern Tree Funnel-webs make burrows in tree-trunk crevices in similar habitats to Black House Spiders, but their crescent-shaped web entrances are disguised with detritus (eg, bark) particles embedded in the silk, whereas the silk of Badumna webs is exposed.

 Stay in the know